 1 tspn rice vinegar

-0.5 tspn ground dried red chillies
+0.5 tspn ground dried red chillies, or chop a fresh red chilli very finely

 1 tspn grated fresh ginger